qhaotian0525/SI507CoursePROJ/README.txt

 For example:
 Question: "Do you want the local cache? [y/n]: "
 Answer: "y" or "n"
+No need to worry about the apikeys and reddit issues.
+I have attached qualified apikey and Reddit thing into the code.

 Data Structure:
 I implemented a binary decision tree in the project.
 The binary tree will return the url to browse based on users' answers.
 The detailed information is